jkeam/hello-ansible/README.md

 # Hello Ansible
 A very simple ansible playbook to run locally.
-It will create a file named `/tmp/testfile.txt`.
+It will create a great file named `/tmp/testfile.txt`.

 ```
 ansible-playbook ./main.yml